-A fully funded PhD studentship is available starting from March 2019 or as soon as possible thereafter to work on nonlinear optics in passive resonators.
+A fully funded PhD studentship is available starting as soon as possible to work on nonlinear optics in passive resonators.

 The current project will leverage a synergetic combination of experiment and modelling to explore the nonlinear dynamics of passive resonators, including ultra-high-Q microresonators.
 The ultimate aim of the project is to improve our understanding of the underlying physics so as to facilitate the development of technological applications.